ShannonPosey/90-day-aws-journey/day-01-cloud-basics/day-1-notes.md

 - [X] Understand what cloud computing is
 - [X] Understand the difference in cloud service models
-- [X] Understand what the benefits of cloud are
+- [X] Understand what the benefits of the cloud are
--

 ---